obsidianmd/obsidian-developer-docs/en/Plugins/Guides/Build a Bases view.md

 ## Step 1: Sample plugin setup

-In this tutorial it is assumed that you have a directory on your computer with the sample plugin and that you know how to build your plugin and test it in Obsidian.
+In this guide it is assumed that you have a directory on your computer with the sample plugin and that you know how to build your plugin and test it in Obsidian.

 For the purposes of this list view plugin, we can remove a large portion of the code from the `MyPlugin` class, leaving just the `onload` function.